railroadmedia/railnotifications/README.md

 }

 ```
 8. Create new provider for Forum that implements `UserProviderInterface` from Railnotifications package.
-The provider should contain the following methods: `getRailnotificationsUserById`, `getUserFirebaseTokens`, `deleteUserFirebaseTokens` and `updateUserFirebaseToken`, like bellow:
+The provider should contain the following methods: `getRailnotificationsUserById`, `getRailnotificationsUserId`, `getUserFirebaseTokens`, `deleteUserFirebaseTokens` and `updateUserFirebaseToken`, like bellow:

 ```php
 <?php